k-atif/SBSC/README.md

 A python notebook file is provided along with neccessary files, such as two synthetic datasets to test the algorithm and "k_mst2.pyx" file to perform 2-rounds of MST faster.

-The code needs cython to import the "k_mst2" package.
+The code needs cython to use the "k_mst2" library.